DEE DEE RAMONE BOOK REISSUES ARRIVE WITH THE RAMONES' DEBUT ALBUM ANNIVERSARY

 Time Out NY also invited the only living original member of the Ramones, drummer Tommy Ramone, to stop by for a video interview in connection with the feature story.
 "He loved to get a tan," Tommy says of Dee Dee Ramone, who wrote the punk-rock summer anthem "Rockaway Beach."
 Tommy also provides personal insight on the songs of NYC and more, including an impromptu acoustic performance of “Rockaway Beach” at the Time Out NY offices.
 Click Here to watch online now.

-Both of these stylized six-inch-tall figures come decked in their traditional RAMONES regalia—leather jackets, ripped jeans, and armed with their weapons of choice, (bass and guitar respectively).
-They're detailed right down to Dee Dee's enigmatic glare, Johnny's infamous frown, and the matching shoulder chains that bookended them on stage while changing the face of rock 'n' roll.
+These stylized six-inch-tall figures come decked in Dee Dee's traditional Ramones regalia—leather jacket, ripped jeans, and armed with his weapon of choice, (bass guitar) as used on stage while changing the face of rock 'n' roll.
 Click here for a larger view.

-Dee Dee and Johnny are joined by fellow rock legends Elvis Presley, Jim Morrison, and Jimi Hendrix, Marvel and DC Superheroes: Batman, Superman, Spiderman & Captain America, Star Wars’ Darth Vader, Universal Monsters, and countless other pop culture icons in the Funko Wobbler line.
+Dee Dee is joined by fellow rock legends Elvis Presley and Jimi Hendrix, Marvel and DC Superheroes: Batman, Superman, Spiderman & Captain America, Star Wars’ Darth Vader, Universal Monsters, and countless other pop culture icons in the Funko Wobbler line.
+This amazing life-like rendering of Dee Dee follows Funko’s recent release of the stylized Dee Dee Ramone POP!
+Vinyl Figures — also available.

 We’re proud to unveil the patron saint of punk rock: “Saint Dee Dee”.
 This magnificent new painting by LA artist Vicki Berndt of the immortal “Saint Dee Dee” will watch over you and protect from mediocrity in music and art.